websockets/ws/doc/ws.md

 Sends a pong. `data` is sent, `options` is an object with members `mask` and `binary`. `dontFailWhenClosed` indicates whether or not to throw if the connection isnt open.

+### websocket.setKeepAlive([enabled], [interval], [timeout])

+Starts a ping pong protocol to check if the connection stays alive.
+The protocol closes the connection if the client doesn't reply to the ping request before the end of the timeout. enabled boolean enable or disable the keepAlive protocol, interval default: 2000 the time laps in milliseconds between a pong response and a ping request. timeout the maximum waiting time between a ping request and the pong response before closing the socket.
+/!\ Warning: The websocket client must respond to the ping request with a pong message.
+That is not necessarily the case if you use an other websocket client than WS.

 ### websocket.resume()